 Image of a typical "garita" or sentry box.

-Another legend claims that in 1753, a rider lost control of his horse during a race, and that the frenzied, uncontrolled animal bolted directly towards the cliff where a street ended.
+Another legend claims that in 1753, a rider lost control of his horse during a race, and that the frenzied, uncontrolled animal bolted directly towards the cliff where the street ended.
 What happened next varies, depending on who is telling the story.
 Some of the alleged witnesses say that the rider, as he was about to plunge into the abyss, invoked God's help, and that his horse suddenly stopped at the edge of the cliff, as if held by an invisible hand.
 Others claim that as both the rider and the horse fell, one of the onlookers prayed for Christ to intervene, and the rider was miraculously saved (not so the horse).
-There is no real verification about how miracle occurred, or even if it in fact occurred, but if you walk down Cristo Street to the spot where there once used to be a cliff, you will find it blocked by a small, beautiful chapel, allegedly built by the rider who survived the wild ride, to thank God for his deliverance.
+There is no real verification about how the miracle occurred, or even if it in fact occurred, but if you walk down Cristo Street to the spot where there once used to be a cliff, you will find it blocked by a small, beautiful chapel, allegedly built by the rider who survived the wild ride, to thank God for his deliverance.

 La Capilla del Cristo.
 Behind it is the cliff alluded to in the legend.